 Baseball Card Appraisal Service

-Click on card for Quiz.
+Click on card to enter quiz.

-This date in 1952 Topps Baseball Card
+This day in 1952 Topps baseball card

 Topps came out with the

 largest baseball card set of the time.
 There were a total of 407 cards

 ( The 1951 Bowman Baseball Card set consisted of 324 cards and the Bowman 1952 card set numbered 252 ).

 The Topps set was issued in two series.
 The first series were numbered 1-310 and the

 second series were numbered 311-407.
 (Series and Prints)